Analysis: With Bobby Wagner getting paid, Seahawks now need young players to show they deserve some big contracts, too

 The goal all along, since the frustrating end to the 2018 season in Dallas, had been to sign the two pillars of their organization, Russell Wilson and Bobby Wagner, to extensions, keeping not only links to the Super Bowl days, but also hope that maybe a return isn’t all that far away.

 Those two, along with linebacker K.J.
-Wright — also signed to an extension this offseason — are the only three starters left from the team that so gloriously routed Denver on that February night in 2014 when the Seahawks looked like a budding dynasty (DeShawn Shead, a reserve defensive back on the 2013 team, was re-signed by Seattle Saturday, making a fourth player on the roster who played in the Super Bowl win).
+Wright — also signed to an extension this offseason — are the only three starters left from the team that so gloriously routed Denver on that February night in 2014 when the Seahawks looked like a budding dynasty (DeShawn Shead, a reserve defensive back on the 2013 team, was re-signed by Seattle on Saturday, making him the fourth player on the roster who played in the Super Bowl victory).

 Now, after Wagner signed a three-year extension Friday, the team has both Wilson and Wagner under contract into the next decade — Wagner through the 2022 season, Wilson through 2023.

-The Seahawks also re-signed coach Pete Carroll in December, keeping him through the 2021 season, meaning the team has locked in maybe the most powerful power trio in Seattle sports history for at least three more years.
+The Seahawks also re-signed coach Pete Carroll in December, keeping him through the 2021 season, meaning the team has locked in maybe the most powerful trio in Seattle sports history for at least three more years.

 So what’s next on the Seahawks’ agenda?